gabis96/ML-models-comparison/README.md

     - Happines tends to grow each year very slowly.
     - The happiest regions in order are: Australia and New Zealand, North America and Western Europe.
     - The unhappiest regions are Southern Asia and Sub-Saharan Africa.
-    - The happiest counrtries are Finland, Denmark, Switzerland, Norway, Iceland.
+    - The happiest countries are Finland, Denmark, Switzerland, Norway, Iceland.
     - The unhappiest countries are Rwanda, Tanzania, Afghanistan.
 - Regression models:
     - Linear Regression shows better performance forthe data.